matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Virtual Private Cloud Networking**

-- Each VPC network is contained in a GCP project.
+- Each VPC network contained in a GCP project.
 - You can provision Cloud Platform resources, connect them to each other, and isolate them from one another.

 **Google Cloud VPC networks are global; subnets are regional**

-- Resilient.
+- Resilient
-- Simple network layout.
+- Simple network layout

 ![Google Cloud VPC networks](gcp-img/gcp-vpc-network.png "Google Cloud VPC networks")